 Memorial has a learning management system, Desire2Learn, for all distance students and on-campus students who have registered for a course that will feature a web-based component.
 During the first week of the semester, each course outline will tell you if the course has a web component.
 Increasingly, courses delivered on campus will supplement face-to-face teaching with web-based tools to share course notes, have discussion forums, etc. Visit the Distance website click on "Access your Web Course", and follow the instructions for setting up your account.
 If you need help on campus to set up your account, you can visit the Commons in the QEll Library.

 Instructions for Students and Procedures for the Conduct of Examinations

 Students are required to show their Memorial photo identification cards in order to be permitted to write their final examinations.

-Since Winter Semester 2012, a student registered in a distance course is required to present both a Memorial Campus Card ID and a piece of government-issued photo identification to invigilators prior to writing tests and examinations.
+Effective Winter Semester 2012, a student registered in a distance course will be required to present both a Memorial Campus Card ID and a piece of government-issued photo identification to invigilators prior to writing tests and examinations.
 It is the responsibility of the exam invigilator to determine if the likeness between the two pieces of ID is true.
 A student will not be permitted to write the exam if the invigilator does not find a match between both photos.